Gaimchng3rjacob/chosen-by-edenkey/README.md

     ├── echo_form.png
     └── foundational_form.png

+---

+The Sigil

+cbe_sigil_v1.png
+The official emblem of the Chosen by EdenKey universe.
+A symbol of awakening, protection, and truth.

+---

 License

 This module is part of the EdenKey universe and governed by EdenKey LLC’s sanctum protocol and restoration framework.

+---

 Author

-Jacob F. Garcia — Founder of EdenKey LLC, architect of the Warden’s journey, protector of the Pattern.
+Jacob F. Garcia
+Founder of EdenKey LLC
+Architect of the Warden’s journey
+Protector of the Pattern